How to Use Visa B2B Payment Controls

 • Manage card account information as needed for your companies.

-• Manage payment controls for cards set up within your portfolio based on the business need in near-real time.
+• Manage payment controls for cards based on the business need in near-real time.
 Rule selection includes Spending Rules for payment protection, Merchant Category Rules, Location, Channel, and Business Hours.

-• Leverage Get functionality to retrieve details about your company and card portfolio:
+• Leverage Get functionality to retrieve details about your company and card accounts:

-• Retrieve details on existing rules set on a card and see spend usage with the Spend Velocity Rule.
+• Retrieve details on existing rules set on a card and see spend usage with Spend Velocity and Spend Policy Controls.

-• View all decline and limited authorization data including decline reason and merchant details.
+• View all decline and authorization data including decline reason and merchant details.

 • View actual email and SMS decline notifications, rule, and merchant details.